BambooFlower/Math-Scripts/README.md

 - Bifn.py: Python 1D bifurcation plotter for dicrete maps (both continuous and non-continuous)
 - Characteristics.m: Visualization of characteristics curves on different surfaces
 - DFactorialRec.m: Recursive computation of double factorial
+- ERIIGraph.m: Erdos-Renyi Type II Random Graph generator
+- GenFun.m: Compute the Walk Generating Function for an adjacency matrix A
 - GraphicalSequences.m: Count the number of graphical sequences of length n
 - HavelHakimi.m: Check if a sequence is graphical using the Havel-Hakimi theorem for graphical sequences
+- Hashimoto.m: Compute the Hashimoto non-backtracking matrix from the adjacency matrix A
 - InviscidCylinderFlow.m: Visualization of inviscid flow past an infinite cylinder
+- KatzCentrality.m: Compute the Katz centrality vector
+- PageRank.m: Compute the importance of a vertex using the PageRank algorithm
 - Sigma.m: Estimation of Pi using Liebniz formula
 - TriChess.m: Computes the number of triple pairing
 - bifurcation.m: MATLAB 1D bifurcation plotter for dicrete maps (both continuous and non-continuous)